 Most people struggle with excess weight and find the process of losing weight slow and difficult.
-But there are people that are the complete opposite of that.
-Many trainees try hard to gain muscle mass, but they keep struggling without results.
+But there are people that struggle with the complete opposite problem.
+They try hard to gain muscle mass and some weight, but they keep struggling without success or a visible result.

-This article targets people who have hard time building muscle and gaining weight.
-Yes, there are such people too.
+This article targets people who have a hard time building muscle and gaining weight.
 The problem can be summed up in just a few words: They don’t eat enough.
 And they don’t keep track of the food.
 It is impossible to keep track of the food (on paper) and wonder why the arrow on the scale doesn’t move.

 The article is intended for people who either cannot handle the needed amount of calories, or simply do not follow the plan and don’t eat enough.

-If you eat less or equal amount of calories as your daily basal calorie needs, it is absolutely impossible to gain weight.
+If you eat less or equal amount of calories to your daily basal calorie needs, it is absolutely impossible to gain weight.
 And it doesn’t matter whether your diet consists of meat and broccoli or waffles and sweets.

 Why is it so hard to gain muscle?